elheloum/TEI2JSON/README.md

 ```python
 python TEI2JSON.py input/myTEI-3.rng
 ```
+or you can launch it directly from the IDE of your choice.

 ## Contributing
 Pull requests are welcome.
 For major changes, please open an issue first to discuss what you would like to change.